-A 58-year-old female with history of metastatic breast cancer presented to clinic.
+A 58-year-old female with a history of metastatic breast cancer presented to the clinic.

 This case highlights the ability of the T2Bacteria® Panel to provide rapid species identification and detection of the causative organisms when blood cultures do not, including polymicrobial infections.

-A 58-year-old female with history of metastatic breast cancer presented to clinic with shortness of breath, fever, and pancytopenia.
-She was then admitted to the hospital with orders for blood cultures, T2Bacteria and empiric antibiotics.
+A 58-year-old female with a history of metastatic breast cancer presented to the clinic with shortness of breath, fever, and pancytopenia.
+She was then admitted to the hospital with orders for blood cultures, T2Bacteria, and empiric antibiotics.

 Patient Selection Criteria

-Patient admitted to hematology-oncology unit with suspected blood stream infection
+The patient was admitted to the hematology-oncology unit with a suspected bloodstream infection

 Evaluation and Treatment Decision